zedlopez/ifm/Examples/Escape.md

 ```

-And because "climb window" is understood but "climb ``through`` window" is not, we will have to borrow from the chapter on Understanding to add some new vocabulary to the game (and we'll add Jump too, while we're at it):
+And because ``climb window`` is understood but ``climb through window`` is not, we will have to borrow from the chapter on Understanding to add some new vocabulary to the game (and we'll add Jump too, while we're at it):